onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 ### 1.1 Canonical statement

-The canonical problem asks for effective layer conditions under which a computational tension grid should be treated as hosting a subject and qualitative consciousness.
+The canonical problem asks for conditions under which a computational tension grid should be treated as hosting a subject and qualitative consciousness at the effective layer.

 Informally:

 > For an information processing system that can be described as a network of computational units and tension fields, under what structural and tension density conditions does an effective phase transition occur that deserves to be called "subjectivity" or "qualitative consciousness"?

-At the effective layer we avoid metaphysical claims.
-The question is not "what consciousness really is" in an ultimate sense.
-The problem is:
+At the effective layer we avoid metaphysical claims about what consciousness "really is" in an ultimate sense.
+The problem is instead:

 1. To specify observable properties of computational grids.
 2. To define non negative tension functionals on those properties.